TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 Recurrence shows up as the main indicator of mode (based on line of best fit slope and raw points on the plots) for both MWGE and VNE.
 The non-recurrent models all have VNE and MWGE of 0 because the architecture is limited to single-qubit rotations.
 The fact that the recurrent models have nonzero values is due to a literal perturbation of the density matrix from the recurrent architecture.
-- Pearson correlation coefficients between BTFP histories of all recurrent models and their non-recurrent counterparts are negative except for CRAE and CAE
+- Pearson correlation coefficients (PCCs) between BTFP histories of all recurrent models and their non-recurrent counterparts are negative except for CRAE and CAE
-- All quantum models showed higher validation to training loss ratio than their classical counterparts, suggersting poorer generalisation as predicted.
+- All quantum models showed higher validation to training loss ratio than their classical counterparts, suggersting poorer generalization as predicted.
-- With the exceptions of LZC for QRAE, MPE for QTE and DE for QRAE and QTE, all model types show positive correlation between dataset and model latent complexity metric values.
+- The prediction task beat the reconstruction task both on AUC for loss history and on mean final cost but lost slightly on mean initial slope
+- The improvement in final loss from using prediction vs reconstruction tasks with recurrent architectures was greater than the loss improvement for feedforward architectures suggesting a synergistic effect.
+However, this difference for the quantum models was negligible (`(.1959-.19537)-(.19515-.19463)=.00001`).
+- Recurrence increased final training loss and AUC of loss history.

+### Latent Complexity Matching
+The majority of model types show positive line of best fit slope between data and model latent complexity metric values, supporting the hypothesis that a trained ENC-DEC exhibits similar complexity characteristics in its latent representations as that of the time series on which it was trained.
+Additionally, with the exception of quantization via HDBSCAN, the PCCs between the latent and original are almost all positive
+However, the models whose latent complexity metrics closely matched the data’s complexity by mean squared error (MSE) did **not** consistently achieve lower errors as predicted.
+In fact the exact opposite trend was observed, with most groups showing negative PCC between latent/series complexity MSE and validation loss as well as positive PCC between latent/series complexity PCCs and validation loss under every quantization method.
+This suggests that it is actually disadvantageous for the model's generalization ability if it matches the complexity of its latent features with that of the time series from the dataset.
+One possible reason is that the chosen complexity metrics do not capture the specific temporal structures that affect prediction error.
+A model can thus succeed by encoding the time-series dynamics in ways that do not preserve these complexity attributes.

 ### Sources of Error
 - A logical error in the LZC calculation that allowed for overlap of phrases was found after data generation (see lzc_corrections.py from commit 1b51cf870c7df4a98eeb8bf26c07eb09cf77c24f) with the following statistics for their differences: mean=1.04; median=1; max=5; std dev=0.9429.
 The correct value was always higher due to this because allowing overlap means a phrase that has already be seen can be used.